 A cybersecurity tool is used by a single person, typically in conjunction with many other tools, to find vulnerabilities in the organization's systems, networks and applications.
 Without these tools, many vulnerabilities would go undetected, and more cyber attacks from security threats would succeed.

 The variety of cybersecurity tools enables cybersecurity professionals to find tools that they're comfortable using and that work for the particular resources they're targeting.
 Choice is key.
 Different tools work well for different people -- someone who's less experienced may need a tool that needs minimal configuration, while someone who's more experienced may want a tool that offers extensive customization capabilities so they can detect more nuanced vulnerabilities.
+Some tools are also suitable for integration into an automated toolchain.

 Caution: Don't download or use cybersecurity tools at work without ensuring you have permission to do so.
 And, of course, never use these tools against others' systems or networks without getting their permission.